perfectyorg/perfecty-push-wp/README.txt

 == Changelog ==

+= 1.5.0 =
+* Use the external composer libraries only when necessary to avoid potential conflicts.
+Related [#111](https://github.com/perfectyorg/perfecty-push-wp/issues/111)

 = 1.4.2 =
 * Set the default log level to ERROR.
 Related [#117](https://github.com/perfectyorg/perfecty-push-wp/issues/117)
 * Move the cron job check warning to the logger.
 Related [#110](https://github.com/perfectyorg/perfecty-push-wp/issues/110)